cybercongress/go-cyber/docs/cyberd.md

 ## Scalability

 Our node implementation theoretically can process about ? predictions per second.
 This theoretical bound is primarily limited with the possibility to replay a blockchain [https://steemit.com/blockchain/@dantheman/how-to-process-100m-transfers-second-on-a-single-blockchain].
 As of now, all blockchains are about 1B immutable documents which size is about 200 GB with average tx 200 kb.
 We need to store all hashes which are on average 64 bytes long.
-We estimated that storing in the index all blockchain documents as CIDs and votes are roughly the same as storing all raw blockchain data.
+We estimated that storing in the index all blockchain documents as IPFS hashes and votes are roughly the same as storing all raw blockchain data.
 Linking 1B documents create significant overhead as blockchain index size can be up to 100 times more.
 Given this, we can assume that indexing all existing blockchains require about 4TB of SSD space.
 This is affordable for commodity hardware with 10x scaling capability without a necessity for sharding across several machines.
 We assume this is enough scalability margin for proof-of-concept.

 Initial indexing of 1B documents and 100B links will require a continuous load of the network at the upper bound of its capacity in the first year of its existence.
 If we assume that network will be able to process 10k transactions per second with 2MB block size we will be able to index all blockchains in 4 months.
 Further operations will require significantly less capacity as currently, not more than 1000 transactions per second happen among all blockchains.